Skip to main content

 How to complain

-If you're unhappy about a product or service, or unsure whether something is legal, follow these simple steps to complain.
+If you're unhappy about a service or product, follow this guide to complain.

 The first step is always to contact the business to explain the problem and how you'd like it fixed.
-In many cases a simple phone call, email or visit is all that is needed.
+In many cases a phone call, email or online chat is all that is needed.

-If the problem isn't fixed with a simple call or visit, make a formal complaint to the business in writing.
+If the problem isn't fixed with a call or email, make a formal complaint to the business in writing.
+This is known as 'internal dispute resolution' (IDR).

 In your letter or email, include: